 - (a) The city secretary will provide copies of each complaint to the official accused (the "Respondent"), and to the city attorney, as soon as practicable.
-The city secretary will not accept any incomplete complaint. - (b) Within ten business days of receiving the complaint from the city secretary, the city attorney will review the complaint or forward the complaint to independent legal counsel (collectively the "Investigating Attorney") for review and the investigating attorney will take one of the following actions: - (1) Dismiss the complaint if: - a.
-The deadline for filing a complaint has passed; - b.
-The person accused in the complaint is not an official subject to this article; - c.
-The conduct alleged is not regulated under this article; or - d.
-The complaint is not properly completed by the person filing the complaint. - (2) Perform a preliminary investigation of the complaint and prepare a preliminary report to be forwarded to council together with the complaint for consideration by the council.
+The city secretary will not accept any incomplete complaint. - (b) Within ten (10) business days of receiving the complaint from the city secretary, the city attorney will review the complaint or forward the complaint to independent legal counsel (collectively the "Investigating Attorney") for review and the investigating attorney will take one of the following actions: - (1) Dismiss the complaint if: - a.
+The deadline for filing a complaint has passed; - The person accused in the complaint is not an official subject to this article; - c.
+The conduct alleged is not regulated under this article; or - The complaint is not properly completed by the person filing the complaint. - (2) Direct any complaints alleging violations of sections 2-267 and/or 2-269 to the city's police department and/or the municipal court prosecutor for the issuance of one or more citations and the prosecution of a possible violation or failure to comply with any of the provisions of said sections 2-267 and/or 2-269 of this article. - (3) Perform a preliminary investigation of the complaint and prepare a preliminary report to be forwarded to council together with the complaint for consideration by the council.
 The preliminary report will include a copy of any written opinion or opinions prepared and provided by the city attorney to the respondent that relate to the conduct at issue and whether, in the city attorney's opinion, the conduct was undertaken in good faith reliance on a written opinion that concluded the conduct was not in violation of this article.
-Where the city attorney concludes that the conduct was undertaken in good faith reliance on a written opinion, the investigating attorney will recommend that the complaint be dismissed without a hearing. - (3) The investigating attorney will also inform the respondent of the respondent's right to submit any evidence or information the respondent desires to provide to the council for its consideration in conjunction with the preliminary report. - (c) The investigating attorney's preliminary recommendation that the council conduct further proceedings does not mean that any of the allegations contained in the complaint are true or false or that any current or former official or candidate for council has violated or has not violated this article.
+Where the city attorney concludes that the conduct was undertaken in good faith reliance on a written opinion, the investigating attorney will recommend that the complaint be dismissed without a hearing.

+- (4) The investigating attorney will also inform the respondent of the respondent's right to submit any evidence or information the respondent desires to provide to the council for its consideration in conjunction with the preliminary report. - (c) The investigating attorney's preliminary recommendation that the council conduct further proceedings does not mean that any of the allegations contained in the complaint are true or false or that any current or former official or candidate for council has violated or has not violated this article.
 The council will make that determination.